The International Grant aims to encourage large budget productions to film in New Zealand.

 - goods sourced from overseas, provided those goods are not otherwise available in New Zealand, are located in New Zealand during the making of the production and are purchased, hired or leased from a New Zealand Resident who typically supplies that type of good.

 QNZPE includes fees and expenses of non-New Zealanders who work on the production in New Zealand, provided (in the case of non-cast members) they work on the production for at least 14 days in total.
 Further details on exclusions to QNZPE are set out in the criteria.

-For planning purposes, all applicants must either register with the NZFC prior to the start of principal photography or apply for a provisional certificate.
+To be eligible for the grant, all applicants must either register with the Film Commission prior to the start of principal photography or apply for a provisional certificate.
 The registration is available at the bottom of this page.

-If an applicant chooses not to register, they must apply for a provisional certificate before the start of production.
+If an applicant chooses not to register, they must apply for a provisional certificate.
 A provisional certificate is not a guarantee that the production will receive final certification but it does indicate whether the production meets the relevant specific eligibility criteria or general eligibility criteria.

 The provisional application process usually takes a minimum of eight weeks.
 A provisional certificate will lapse after six months unless the production goes into principal photography within that time frame.

 Applications for the grant can be made once all QNZPE on the production is paid or each time the QNZPE reaches NZ$50 million or more (this is an interim application).

 Applications must be made within six months from completion of the production.